simonhw/beekeeping/README.md

 ## Design
 ### Colour Scheme
-The website uses a palette of simple colours inkeeping with its minimalist design, loosely inspired by the colours found on the body of the honey bee.
+The website uses a palette of simple colours in keeping with its minimalist design, loosely inspired by the colours found on the body of the honey bee.

 ![Coolors Palette](assets/images/readme/wbc-coolors-palette.png)